Self-Reflection Techniques That Actually Change Your Life

 • Acceptance: Embrace these truths as part of growth.
 Acknowledging them is the first step toward change.

 • Action Plan: Develop strategies to address these insights constructively.
-According to Brené Brown, “Vulnerability is the birthplace of innovation, creativity, and change.”
+Author Brené Brown says, “Vulnerability is the birthplace of innovation, creativity, and change.”
 Facing discomfort leads to empowerment.

 A minimalist workspace featuring a journal, pen, and a calming backdrop of greenery or soft lighting, ideal for introspection and self-reflection routines.